glenl/gearbox-docs/docs/nodes/herringbone-gear.rst

    so that the root straddles the X-axis.
 This is convenient for meshing gears.

+|FLOAT_FIELD_SINGLE| Hole Radius
+   The size of the center hole.
+This may be zero.
+The upper bound is constrained so the hole can't be larger than the dedendum.

+|FLOAT| Gap
+   The distance between the two helical components that form the herringbone.

-|FLOAT| Helix Angle
+|FLOAT| Twist Angle
    The angle, in degrees, specifed from :math:`90^\circ` on the Z-axis.

+|BOOLEAN| Left twist
+   Negates the *Helix Angle* for meshing gears.
+For the herringbone this sets the angle of the lower gear and an opposite twist is given to the upper gear.

 |INTEGER_FIELD_SINGLE| Z Faces
    The integer number of horizontal slices that form the resolution of the helix.
 The default is a reasonable value for :math:`20^\circ` but you may need more for :math:`45^\circ`.

-|BOOLEAN| Left twist
-   Negates the *Helix Angle* for meshing gears.
-For the herringbone this sets the angle of the lower gear and an opposite twist is given to the upper gear.

-|FLOAT_FIELD_SINGLE| Hole Radius
-   The size of the center hole.
-This may be zero.
-The upper bound is constrained so the hole can't be larger than the dedendum.

 Outputs
 =======